Whenever you browse the internet, you leave clues about yourself and what you do online — other people and organisations can find these clues.

 Select the required time range to be cleared, such as ‘the last hour’.
 If ‘All Time’ is selected the entire history will be cleared.

 Click on the Clear Data button on the bottom right hand corner of the window to clear all history.

 If a device is synced to others, the history may need to be cleared on those devices as well.
 It might be useful to stop Syncying the devices for future use.

-How to clear browser history on Google Chrome
+How to clear Google search history

 When someone browses the internet, the browser history captures the places that were visited online.